-In addition, the TOE contains a Real Time Clock (RTC) that shall be adjusted using the internal system time of the TOE immediately after successful synchronization with the reliable time source.
-The RTC is used to set the internal system time of the TOE after a power cut (FPT_STM.1).
+1543 In addition the TOE contains a Real Time Clock (RTC) that shall be adjusted using the internal system 1544 time of the TOE, if the internal system time corresponds to the reliable time source.
+The RTC can be used 1545 to synchronize the internal system time of the TOE after a power cut if the deviation does not exceed 3% data that is absolutely relevant for billing processes and the secure operation of the grid (FPR_PSE.1.1).

-7.6 SF.PR: Privacy
+1547 7.6 SF.PR: Privacy